1930s LIDOS IN THE UNITED KINGDOM - outside London*

 2008: Final season, run by Portsmouth City Council.

-2009: Ownership passes to registered charity, Hilsea Lido Pool for the People, who hope to reopen the pool soon.
+2009: Ownership passes to registered charity, Hilsea Lido Pool for the People, who hope to reopen the pool in a few years.

 2013: "As a result of all the hard work of a great team of volunteers working through a wet and very cold winter, Hilsea Lido has been finally cleaned and repainted.
 Pumps, valves and filters have all been made ready, and the lido is full of water again.
-Although not quite ready to open for public swimming, Hilsea is hosting the Marie Curie Swimathon on 28 April."
+Hilsea hosted the Marie Curie Swimathon on 28 April."